DataDog/terraform-provider-datadog/docs/data-sources/role_users.md

 page_title: "datadog_role_users Data Source - terraform-provider-datadog"
 subcategory: ""
 description: |-
   Use this data source to retrieve information about existing Datadog role users assignments.
-Note that this data source is in beta and is subject to change.
+This data source is in beta and is subject to change.
 ---

 # datadog_role_users (Data Source)

 Use this data source to retrieve information about existing Datadog role users assignments.
-Note that this data source is in beta and is subject to change.
+This data source is in beta and is subject to change.